 Related Article: Things to Know BEFORE Renting a Car in Mexico

 3. Los Muertos Pier

 Banderas Bay has a new pier in town.
 Renovated and heavily modernized in 2013, the Los Muertos Pier is a unique structure with a noteworthy design that sets it apart from what you imagine most piers to look like.

 Instead of a straight, single-line structure, the pier curves into a ribbon shape, from which an attached full circle walkway juts out.
-From the center of this circular walkway bursts a structure designed to look like a sailboat, which is spectacularly lit up with myriad changing colors after sundown.
+From the center of this circular walkway bursts a structure designed to look like a sailboat, spectacularly lit up with myriad changing colors after sundown.

-El Centro, the district in which the pier is located, is a thriving area especially at night, when street performers, funky restaurants and bars, and artisans sell their wares all right within the vicinity of the pier.
+El Centro, the district in which the pier is located, is a thriving area, especially at night, when street performers, funky restaurants and bars, and artisans sell their wares all right within the vicinity of the pier.